Free fermionic and parafermionic multispin quantum chains with non-homogeneous interacting ranges: General non-homogeneous free-particle one-dimensional quantum chains

 This means that {\it{we should not have a single generator $h_i$ that do not commute with three other commuting ones}}.
 In Fig.~\ref{Q2} we illustrate this condition.

-This last condition also implies that we cannot have a single generator in $h^{(\ell')}$ that do not commute with more than two commuting generators in $W^{(\ell)}$, because in such case there exist other related $W^{(\ell)}$ and $W^{(\ell')}$ words that a single operator in $W^{(\ell')}$ will not commute with three others in $W^{(\ell)}$.
+This last condition also implies that we cannot have a single generator in $h^{(\ell')}$ that do not commute with three or more commuting generators in $W^{(\ell)}$.
+In such cases there exist other related $W^{(\ell)}$ and $W^{(\ell')}$ words that a single operator in $W^{(\ell')}$ will not commute with three others in $W^{(\ell)}$.
 In Fig.~\ref{Q3} we illustrate this.

 In the process of commuting $[W^{(\ell)},W^{(\ell')}]$ we have clusters formed by the generators in $W^{(\ell)}$ and $W^{(\ell')}$ that do not commute.
 A given cluster is formed by $n_c$ generators in $W^{(\ell)}$ and $n_{c'}$ generators in $W^{(\ell')}$.
 In Fig.~\ref{Q4} we have three clusters.
-The clusters have ($n_c=4,n_{c'}=3$), ($n_c=2,n_{c'}=1$) and ($n_c=1, n_{c'}=1$) generators in $W^{\ell)}$ and $W^{(\ell')}$.
+The clusters have ($n_c=4,n_{c'}=3$), ($n_c=2,n_{c'}=1$) and ($n_c=1, n_{c'}=1$) generators in $W^{(\ell)}$ and $W^{(\ell')}$.
 As before the arrows denote the multiplication directions of the exchange algebra \rf{2.19}.

 We define by "connected clusters" the ones where we visit all their non commuting generators in $W^{(\ell)}$ and $W^{(\ell')}$ by following the directions of the arrows defining the exchange algebra.
 The clusters $a,b,c,d$ in Fig.~\ref{Q5} are examples of connected ones.